Chart Color Schemes

 Caringbah South's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Nationally, this figure stands at 55.7%.
-Arthritis and asthma are the most prevalent medical conditions in Caringbah South, affecting 8.1% and 6.3% of residents respectively.
-Notably, 73.4% of residents declare themselves completely clear of medical ailments, compared to Greater Sydney's 74.6%.
-Working-age residents in Caringbah South are particularly healthy with low chronic condition prevalence.
-The area has a higher proportion of seniors aged 65 and over at 22.2% (3,044 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors in Caringbah South are strong, aligning broadly with national rankings.
+The most common medical conditions are arthritis and asthma, affecting 8.1 and 6.3% of residents respectively.
+73.4% of residents reported being completely free from medical ailments, compared to Greater Sydney's 74.6%.
+Working-age residents have low chronic condition prevalence.
+The area has 21.8% of residents aged 65 and over (3,066 people), higher than Greater Sydney's 15.5%.
+Health outcomes among seniors are strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health